awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lab-use-external.md

 1. In a new browser tab, navigate to the GitHub notebook that you want to clone\.

-1. In the notebook, select the **Open in Amazon SageMaker Studio Lab** button\.
-This opens a new page in Studio Lab with a preview of the notebook\.
+1. In the notebook, select the **Open in Amazon SageMaker Studio Lab** button to open a new page in Studio Lab with a preview of the notebook\.

 1. If the project runtime is not already running, start it by choosing the **Start runtime** button at the top of the preview page\.
 Wait for the runtime to start before proceeding to the next step\.

-1. After the project runtime has started, select **Copy to project**\.
-This opens the project runtime in a new browser tab\.
+1. After the project runtime has started, select **Copy to project** to open the project runtime in a new browser tab\.

 1. In the **Copy from GitHub?** dialog box, select **Copy notebook only**\.
 This copies the notebook file to your project\.